Rupa830904/Student-management-culture-school/README.md

 A validation was added to check for registered course before user can remove a student from student sheet.User will be alerted to unregister the course first.

-Validation was implemented to ensure correct date format was input as this was causing errors when an invalid format was used.

 ## Deployment